 Though he was highly successful as a coach for East Bengal club, Bhowmick’s exploits as a player will always stand out.
-He played for both Kolkata giants, East Bengal and Mohun Bagan but he gave the red-and-gold fans some great memories to cherish.
+He played for both Kolkata Giants, East Bengal, and Mohun Bagan but he gave the red-and-gold fans some great memories to cherish.

-Bhowmick, a robust striker whose power and speed gave the best of defences a torrid time, played a big role in East Bengal’s historic 5-0 win against Mohun Bagan in the 1975 IFA Shield final.
+Bhowmick, a robust striker whose power and speed gave the best of defenses a torrid time, played a big role in East Bengal’s historic 5-0 win against Mohun Bagan in the 1975 IFA Shield final.

 Teasing his rivals with nonchalance, Bhowmick dished out one of the best performances in his club career when he had a role in all five goals his teammates Shyam Thapa (2), Ranjit Mukherjee, Surajit Sengupta and Subhankar Sanyal scored against Bagan.